Camdah77/gamezone/README.md

 - Font Awesome - for the social links icons
 - GitPod - Integrated Development Environment (IDE) used to build the site
 - GitHub - to store my repository for submission.
-- Am I Responsive? - To ensure the project looked good across all devices.
-- Adobe photoshop - to create the wedp-files artwork.
+- - Adobe photoshop - to create the wedp-files artwork.
 - Canva.com - to create Wireframes and logotype
 - Chrome DevTools - to inspect the website
 - Lighthouse - used to assess the overall quality of the site.